 I’m not going to lie and tell you I’ve never taken them.
 Back in the early 2000s, I flew exclusively internationally and took Ambien on a regular basis.
 Besides dependence and increasing tolerance levels, sleeping pills have lots of side effects and can even cause memory impairment and depression.
 Of course you probably know alcohol disrupts your sleep, too.
 As difficult as it might be, try to avoid that glass of wine before bed thinking it will help you sleep better.
 You may fall asleep faster, but your sleep won’t be as restorative.

 Obviously I’m a big fan of natural and drug-free solutions.
 Putting your legs up the wall is a great yoga pose that can help relax you and calm your nervous system through gravity.
 The best part is that you can do it while you’re in bed!
 I love essential oils, and lavender has a lot of calming and sleep promoting properties.
 A few drops of lavender essential oil on your feet before bed can help you become relaxed and fall asleep more easily.
 Finally, a magnesium supplement (such as magnesium glycinate) or a spray taken or used just before bed can give you deeper, more restful sleep.
+Here are some more great natural hacks that can really make a difference in your sleep routine.

 I know there is a lot of information in here and some of it can be overwhelming.
 Try one or two things at a time until they become as regular as brushing your teeth.
 I’ve managed to adapt all of these things and now I don’t even think about it.
 Since I’ve implemented these strategies my sleep has improved 99%!
 Of course I have an occasional bad night’s sleep but they are a rarity these days!
 Is there anything you do to optimize your sleep while traveling that I haven’t mentioned?
 Comment below and let me know!